Table of Contents

 If you need to read environment variables, you can use one of two

-functions in System.Environment
+functions in System.Environment: getEnv or

-looks for a specific variable and raises an
+getEnvironment. getEnv looks for a specific variable and raises an

-exception if it doesn't exist. getEnvironment
+exception if it doesn't exist. getEnvironment returns the whole

-environment as a [(String, String)]
+environment as a [(String, String)], and then you

-can use functions such as lookup
+can use functions such as lookup to find the environment entry you

 want.